ufs-community/land-DA_workflow/docs/source/Model_v0.rst

       +----------------+-----------------------------------------------------+
       | 4              | option 1 for non-snow; rsurf = rsurf_snow for snow  |
       +----------------+-----------------------------------------------------+

+..
+COMMENT: Need citations
+   Also, what is the "evap" in the var name?
+Should the description say "Specifies the surface evaporation resistance option."

 ``rsurf``
    Ground surface resistance (s/m)